MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-hci-evaluation-guide-2a.md

 [!INCLUDE [applies-to-azure stack-hci-and-windows-server-skus](includes/aks-hci-applies-to-skus/aks-hybrid-applies-to-azure-stack-hci-windows-server-sku.md)]

-With your Windows Server Hyper-V host up and running, you can now deploy Azure Kubernetes Service (AKS) for your AKS hybrid evaluation.
+With your Windows Server Hyper-V host up and running, you can now deploy Azure Kubernetes Service (AKS) for your evaluation of AKS hybrid.
 You'll use Windows Admin Center to deploy the AKS management cluster, and then deploy a target cluster on which you can test deployment of a workload.

 [!INCLUDE [aks-hybrid-description](includes/aks-hybrid-description.md)]